raghuls2002/Career-Recommendation-System/REVIEW1.md

 * Integrate frontend and backend
 * Perform different types of software testing (System Testing, Acceptance Testing, Smoke Testing, Regression Testing, Performance Testing, Security Testing) on all features of the WebApp.
-* Test the webApp in different environments.
+* Deploy and test the webApp in different environments.

 ### **6. Consulation From Mentor**